 - Bergenia – Elephants ears are another great ground cover plant, good textured foliage and colourful flowers.

-- Hostas are great shade loving plants, they are grown for the foliage, although they do flower as well.
+- Hostas are also useful, they are grown for the foliage, although they do flower as well.

 - Clivia – Excellent for year round foliage as well as spectacular flowers.